 "Very famously he would say his workout consisted of running along the shores of Lake Michigan with a keg of beer on his shoulders and when his workout was over, the keg was empty," says Smith.

-Much to Smith’s surprise, the project quickly reached its funding goal and the statue is set to be unveiled in downtown South Milwaukee on June 8th of this year.
+Much to Smith’s surprise, the project quickly reached its funding goal and the statue is set to be unveiled in downtown South Milwaukee on June 8.